 Food Type Comments 1 Pasta Cover with lid or vented plastic wrap.
-2 Meats, casseroles Cover with lid or vented plastic wrap.
-3 Fruits and vegetables Cover with lid or vented plastic wrap.
-4 Sauces and gravies Cover with lid or vented plastic wrap.
-5 Pizza (pieces) Do not cover.
-6 Plate of leftovers (2 to 3 foods, 4 oz. each) Cover with vented plastic wrap.
+2 Fruits and vegetables Cover with lid or vented plastic wrap.
+3 Pizza (pieces) Do not cover.
+4 Plate of leftovers (2 to 3 foods, 4 oz. each) Cover with vented plastic wrap.

-Potato
+Baked Potato

-The potato feature cooks up to three 8- to 10-ounce potatoes.
+The Baked Potato feature cooks up to three 8- to 10-ounce potatoes.

-Press POTATO.
-The serving size is automatically set at 1, but can be changed by pressing 2 or 3 for two or three potatoes.
+Press BAKED POTATO.
+The serving size is automatically set at 1, but can be changed by pressing ${\bf 2}$ or ${\bf 3}$ for two or three potatoes.
 The oven starts immediately.